RickyMcMaster/pub_portfolio/mlz/07-midterm-project/README.md

 The data in the dataset relates to a ten-year period in the history of a fictional company, with one row per year for each employee (though of course, some have an employment history a lot shorter than 10 years).

-The goal of the project will be therefore to train a model on this data, and use it to predict whether or not an employee is likely to churn when new customer information is provided.
+The goal of the project will be therefore to train a model on this data, and use it to predict whether or not an employee is likely to resign when new customer information is provided.
 This information can be provided via a json file - I have included a test json file for this purpose.

 Files included are as follows: